The list below includes confidential and non-confidential resources at WSU and in the Vancouver community.

 The Employee Assistance Program (EAP) helps WA State Government employees and their family members resolve personal or work-related problems.
 Using your EAP does not cost you anything.
 1-877-313-4455.

-SAFeT provides victim-centered services to survivors of sexual violence, including 24-hour crisis line, medical and legal advocacy, information and referral, counseling, support groups, and education and prevention.
+SAFeT provides victim-centered services to survivors of sexual violence, including a 24-hour crisis line, medical and legal advocacy, information and referral, counseling, support groups, and education and prevention.
 1-888-425-1176.

 Information about free and low-cost health care options.